 Candidates will be judged on the strength of their nomination based on the below criteria:

-- How clearly the individual communicated good science, despite adversity.
+- How clearly the individual advanced the discussion of good science, despite challenges.

-- The nature of adversity faced by the individual.
+- The nature of the challenge(s) faced by the individual.

 - How well they placed the evidence in the wider debate and engaged others.